 Children and Adolescents

 I work with children ranging in age from 3 to 17.
 Children and teens are given the space to be themselves in a warm, accepting, and judgment-free environment.
 With little ones, I use play therapy, which is the most evidence-based and age-appropriate way of helping children process their feelings and experiences in a more comfortable way.
-As a Registered Play Therapist, I have advanced training in this area and truly believe this is the best approach for helping children learn to communicate with others, develop problem-solving skills, and cope with tough feelings.
+As a Registered Play Therapist Supervisor, I have advanced training in this area and truly believe this is the best approach for helping children learn to communicate with others, develop problem-solving skills, and cope with tough feelings.

 I can help children with a variety of issues, including: